The toilet water is bubbling. Water is backing up in the tub. The kitchen sink drain is making a sucking sound. It’s time to clean your sewer line.

-When you’re busy with work, with managing kids, or even just catching up on your favorite TV show, cleaning a sewer blockage isn’t usually something people are excited to make time for.
-But if you’re experiencing any of the issues above, there’s a good chance that you need to clean out your sewer lateral in your near future—and in most cases this is going to involve scheduling a professional sewer line inspection, too.
+Clearing a sewer blockage isn’t usually something people are excited to talk about.
+But if you’re experiencing any of the issues above, there’s a good chance you need to clean out your private sewer lateral – and in most cases this is also going to include a professional sewer line inspection.

-In the spirit of “Spring Cleaning,” here’s what you need to know in order to fix a sewage headache.
+In the spirit of spring cleaning, here’s what you need to know in order to fix a sewer line blockage.

 Symptoms of a “dirty” or clogged sewer line include:

 - Shower basin draining slowly and collecting water

 - Water drain backups

 - Gurgling sounds coming from drains